-Unless advised otherwise, the prescribed style for students studying Medicine is the Harvard Referencing Style.
+- Unless advised otherwise, e.
+The prescribed style for students studying Computer Science and/or Information Systems is the IEEE (Institute of Electric and Electronic Engineers) Referencing Style. - f.
+The prescribed style for students studying Economics, Political Science, Film, English Language and Applied Sciences and other programmes in Humanities is the Harvard Referencing Style (see Appendix F).

-2.1 Adequate referencing - Unless otherwise instructed by the course instructor, all citations (quotation, paraphrase, summary) must be correctly referenced in two ways:

-- a. in the text (in-text references) and - b. in a reference list

-2.2 In-text references - Contain basic information about the source in the part of the text where the source is used.
-Depending on the style used by the student, this reference can be in the form of a number, bracket etc.

-2.3 Reference list - The list given at the end of the paper, detailing all the sources used in the paper, with all their bibliographical details, and formatted according to the referencing style specified by the SMS.
+- 2.1 Adequate referencing Unless otherwise instructed by the course instructor, all citations (quotation, paraphrase, summary) must be correctly referenced in two ways: - a. in the text (in-text references) and - b. in a reference list - 2.2 In-text references Contain basic information about the source in the part of the text where the source is used.
+Depending on the style used by the student, this reference can be in the form of a number, bracket etc. - 2.3 Reference list The list given at the end of the paper, detailing all the sources used in the paper, with all their bibliographical details, and formatted according to the referencing style specified by the University for that field of study.